ngregorich/funwithhardware/content/post/blog-init.md

 It works!

-You can learn a little bit [about me](/about), first.
+You can learn a little bit [about me]({{< ref "about" >}}), first.

 # The Mission

 The year is 2020.
 There's this virus going around, but that's a story for another blog.

-We've all got some time on our hands, so I want to dig into what it is I want to be able to build, acknowledge the skills I do have, fill in the gaps I don't, and ship (which in this case would simply mean calling it done-ish).
+We've all got a little extra time on our hands, so I want to dig into what it is I want to be able to build, acknowledge the skills I do have, fill in the gaps I don't, and ship (which in this case would simply mean calling it done-ish).

 I thought I'd show up a couple decades late to the party and throw up a Hugo based statically generated blog to see if I can: